barcampbangkok/barcampbkk/README.rst

 For development, you'll need to update site domain in the Sites table to the domain you're running at e.g. 127.0.0.1:8000 This will be sent to Twitter for callback.

+For production, assuming we're going to deploy at barcampbangkok.org, just make sure that the site domain is barcampbangkok.org